Board of Directors

 Our Board is structured to provide for the participation of all stakeholders while remaining independent from the telecommunications and television industry.

-It consists of seven directors:
+It consists of seven directors who are elected for three-year terms:

 - four Independent Directors, two of whom are nominees of consumer groups